Skip to content

 United Kingdom Reg 1175211 Registered charity Official website Charity Commission register

-INTELLIGENCE CORPS ASSOCIATION is a registered charity (no. 1175211) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 81% of spending to charitable activities, holding roughly 2 months of reserves, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Intelligence Corps Association is a registered charity (no. 1175211) working in poverty relief across the United Kingdom.
+Its latest Charity Commission filing directs 92% of spending to charitable activities, holding roughly 2 months of reserves, though its recent accounts were filed late.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: INTELLIGENCE CORPS ASSOCIATION scores 60 out of 100 (2 stars).
-81% average program spend (3-year average).
+In short: INTELLIGENCE CORPS ASSOCIATION scores 60 out of 100 (3 stars).
+92% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-INTELLIGENCE CORPS ASSOCIATION has a Clarity Score of 60 out of 100 on CharityCompare (2 stars, Needs improvement).
+Intelligence Corps Association has a Clarity Score of 60 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1175211.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2020: total income £500k, with 81% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £528k, with 92% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 2 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .